MASS of ST. GREGORY

 DRAWING by DANIEL MITSUI

-It depicts the Mass of St. Gregory, a miraculous vision of Christ surrounded by the instruments of His Passion experienced by the great Pope and Church Father.
+The Mass of St. Gregory was a miraculous vision of Christ surrounded by the instruments of His Passion experienced by the great Church Father.
 Medieval depictions of this event vary; my own composition I based on several 15th century panel paintings.

 St. Gregory is celebrating Mass, assisted by a deacon who holds an elevation torch and a cardinal who holds the papal crown.
 Christ appears standing on the paten, having stepped from the background tomb, shedding blood from the wound in His side into the chalice.
 I chose this arrangement to emphasize the connections between the Man of Sorrows, the Resurrection and the Holy Eucharist.

 The instruments of the Passion appear in the background; these include Judas’s purse and the thirty pieces of silver; clubs, swords, torches and ropes; Pontius Pilate’s ewer, bowl and towel; the crowing cock; the pillar and scourges; St. Veronica’s veil; the cross and titulus; the hammer, pincers and nails; the dice cast for Christ’s garment; the bucket of vinegar and the sponge; the lance and the ladder.

 In the bottom corners, I drew Ss.
 Peter and Paul, loosely basing the figures on engravings by the Master ES and by Martin Schongauer.
 In the upper corners I drew Ss.
 Prosper of Aquitaine and Vincent of Lerins.
 These two Church Fathers were theological opponents (as were Ss.
 Peter and Paul at times), but they together helped to articulate the Catholic Church’s theology of tradition.
 In the spaces below them, I wrote two famous maxims from their writings, placing certain words on banderoles and writing others in a tall blackletter script.